The Complete Iliotbial Band Exercise Guide by PainFreeRunning

 Sometimes, worn running shoes with poor arch support can lead to excessive pronation of the foot and increased stress on the iliotibal band.
 Remember that most running shoes last for 300 to 400 miles and need to be replaced.
 Having an expert at a running shoe store can help in selecting the proper shoe for your foot and running style.

 Don’t forget the importance of recovery and moderation in an exercise program.
 While a little soreness is a sign that your body is adapting to the increased training, pain is your body’s signal to slow down.

 Return to Running after Iliotibial Band Syndrome

 The often-asked question of most runners and endurance athletes is when they can return to running with iliotibial band problems.

 A gradual return to running can begin once an athlete can perform the exercises without pain.
 While individual results may vary, most ITB syndrome cases resolve with 4 to 6 weeks of rehabilitation.

 A return to running program should focus on proper biomechanics and avoid triggering factors (sloped or uneven surfaces).
-Studies have shown that faster paced running has less irritation of the iliotibial band due to the flexed position of the knee at foot strike versus slow paced jogging.
+Studies have shown that faster-paced running has less irritation of the iliotibial band due to the flexed position of the knee at foot strike versus slow-paced jogging.

-We recommend easy and short fast-paced running on alternating days on flat ground for the first week with a gradual return to longer, slower paced runs over the next 2 weeks.
+We recommend easy and short fast-paced running on alternating days on flat ground for the first week with a gradual return to longer, slower-paced runs over the next 2 weeks.
 Additionally, avoiding downhill running or on sloped surfaces (side of the road) can help prevent re-injury.

-The rehab stretches and exercises should continue during the return to running phase of the training program.
+The rehab stretches and exercises should continue during the return to the running phase of the training program.